The Ass in the Lion's Skin: Later allusions

 "The Ass in the Lion's Skin" was one of the several Aesop's fables put to use by American political cartoonist Thomas Nast, when it was rumoured in 1874 that Republican president Ulysses S. Grant intended to stand for election for an unprecedented third term in 1876.
 At the same time, there was a false report that animals had escaped from the Central Park Zoo, and were roaming the streets of New York.
 Nast combined the two items in a cartoon for the November 7 edition of Harpers Weekly.
 Titled "Third Term Panic", it depicts a donkey in a lion's skin, labelled "Caesarism", and scattering other animals that stand for various interests.

-In the twentieth century C. S. Lewis put the fable to use in The Last Battle, the final volume of The Chronicles of Narnia.
-A donkey named Puzzle is tricked into wearing a lion's skin, and then manipulated so as to deceive the simple-minded into believing that Aslan the lion has returned to Narnia.
-He then becomes a figurehead for a pseudo-government that works contrary to the interests of the Narnians.
+In the twentieth century, C. S. Lewis put the fable to use in the final volume of The Chronicles of Narnia.
+A donkey is tricked into wearing a lion's skin so as to deceive the simple-minded into believing that Aslan the lion has returned.
 Kathryn Lindskoog identifies the Avianus version as the source of this episode.